YSZhuoyang/mini-neural-network/README.md

                                       |                           |
                                       |---------numLayers---------|

-    * (Node): each node * has an input, an output and an error associated with, input of a bias node is always 1.
+    * (Node): each node has an input / source, an output / target and an error associated with, a bias input node is always 1.
     Connection: each connection between a pair of nodes has a weight and an accumulated deltaWeight associated with.
                 (deltaWeight is used for updating weight during the gradient descent)